Spiritual tools for Pesach 5779

 Download and print.

-Download and print this guide and keep with you next to the Hagaddah of Pesach.
+Download and print this guide and keep it with you next to the Hagaddah of Pesach.
 Follow the steps and B”H you will benefit greatly from the great light that appears on this night.

 Please share freely with your friends by email or social networks.